Hambert/powershell-scripts-collection/README.md

 # powershell-scripts-collection
-In this repository i collect my powershell scripts.
+In this repository I collect my powershell scripts.
+The mail goal is to automate the work with Windows.